tombensve/NS-Toolbox/Modelish/README.md

 my reasons for this is to have code very uncomplicated and make it easy to use.
 I also want it to have very little dependencies on anything else.
 Small, simple, usable anywhere.

+It will however probably have problems with code trying to inspect models via reflection.
+They are proxy instances.

 ## Latest Version

 ### 3.0.3